Mark33Mark/FSF-dev-portfolio-1/README.md

 * [x]  Updated portfolio webpage with links to my GitHub and LinkedIn profiles.
 * [x]  Webpage has a link for users to download a pdf version of my resume.
 * [x]  Webpage showcases at least 2 examples from my bootcamp student work.
 Each example includes a project title, link to deployed version, link to the GitHub repository and a screenshot of the application.
 * [x]  Webpage has a polished and mobile-responsive user interface.
+[URL: job.watsonised.com](https://hire.watsonised.com)
 * [x]  Webpage is designed as 'mobile-first', has a color palette that doesn't use default CSS framwork's colours and has a styled expression;
 * [x]  Webpage fonts and colours selected are not to cause eye strain.
 * [x]  GitHub page has a profile picture or avatar, biography, email address, link to deployed my deployed portfolio page and at least 2 pinned repositories.